|Funding Program:||National Highway Upgrade Program

 The estimated cost of the project is $7 million.
 The Australian Government is contributing $5.6 million and the Victorian Government $1.4 million.

-Construction commenced on 7 November 2016 and is expected to be completed in mid 2018.
+Construction commenced in December 2016 and is expected to be completed in mid 2018.

 Disclaimer: The material contained in this site is made available